biswajitpaul01/ng-tuts/notes.md

 ## RouterLink
     RouterLink in Angular is a Directive and used to transfer the route from one component to another by identifying the route value which is configured in the router module.
     1. routerLink

     2. queryParams
+        // Navigate to /results?page=1
+        this.router.navigate(['/results'], { queryParams: { page: 1 } });

-    3. fragment
+    3. fragment: Sets the hash fragment for the URL
-    4. preserveFragment
+        // Navigate to /results#top
+        this.router.navigate(['/results'], { fragment: 'top' });

+    4. preserveFragment: When true, preserves the URL fragment for the next navigation
+        // Preserve fragment from /results#top to /view#top
+        this.router.navigate(['/view'], { preserveFragment: true });

     5. replaceUrl

     6. preserveQueryParams

     7. urlTree

     8. skipLocationChange

     9. queryParamsHandling

 ## Router events
-    When the navigation process started, at that time different event will be trigger at a specific point of time using the property Router.events
+    When the navigation process started, at that time different event will be triggered at a specific point of time using the property Router.events
     1. NavigationStart
     2. RouteConfigLoadStart
     3. RouteConfigLoadEnd